 Parts are a keystone for any trades business.
 After all, parts costs directly affect job costing, employee wages, and company revenue.

 Further, the timeline of parts deliveries and stock levels influences your job scheduling and labor.
 Balancing time and these costs is a must.

 Having the right parts at the right time also heightens the chance of your business beating competitors.
 Think about it, if you were a customer, wouldn’t you book service with a business who either already has the necessary parts, or can acquire them easily?

-This is why an organized, and easy-to-use parts management system is a must-have.
-Organizing and maintaining parts is too important to be handled with paper and spreadsheets.
+This is the true value of an organized and easy-to-use parts management system.
+Maintaining parts is too important to be handled with paper and spreadsheets.

 Keep reading to see what an efficient parts inventory management system looks like!